eam-hub/Docker-containers-web-application/README.md

 4. **Subnets**:
    - **Public Subnets**: One in each AZ for resources like Bastion Host, NAT Gateway, and Application Load Balancer (ALB).
-   - **Private Subnets**: One in each AZ for Web Servers and RDS instances.
+   - **Private Subnets**: Two in each AZ.
+One for Web Servers and one for RDS instances.

 5. **Route Tables**:
    - **Public Route Table**: Connects to the Internet Gateway and is associated with public subnets.